 Apartment Design Research

-Mental Preparation For Your Apartment Renovation
+Mental Preparation for Your Apartment Renovation

 Renovating can be stressful.
 It can be fun and exciting as well.
-I have been in people’s apartments where literally a husband and wife are yelling at each other with me and the contractor standing around like what just happened.
+I have been in people’s apartments where a husband and wife yell at each other, with me and the contractor standing around like what happened.
 So please take a deep breath and prepare yourself.
-Communicate with your loved ones, so you don’t drive each other crazy throughout the process.
+Communicate with your loved ones so you don’t drive each other crazy throughout the process.

 Apartment Renovation NYC